-Power Steering, Air Conditioning, AM / FM, Power Brakes, Tilt Wheel, 6-digit Odometer
+Power Windows, Power Steering, Air Conditioning, AM / FM CD, Power Brakes, Tilt Wheel, 6-digit Odometer

-4 wheel ABS, Running Lights, Dual front air bags/active (manual) belts
+4 Wheel ABS Optional, Running Lights Optional, Dual front air bags/active (manual) belts

 This CARFAX Vehicle History Report is based only on information